Inclusive Teaching Resources for Large Courses – Inclusive Teaching

 Whether you are teaching organic chemistry or an introductory psychology course, there are opportunities to facilitate activities and dialogue that teach students about different perspectives.
 Although not specific to large courses, facilitating classroom discussion and ensuring that each student feels valued are necessary practices when you have a large enrollment and a likely inability to hear from all students during the class lecture.

-On this page, you will find resource and activity guides that will assist you in learning more about the lifelong practice of inclusive teaching as well as provide you with activities that actively promote inclusion and student engagement in your large course.
-At the bottom of the page, you will find links to additional articles/readings on improving inclusion in large courses.
+On this page, you will find resource and activity guides that will assist you in learning more about the lifelong practice of equitable teaching as well as provide you with activities that actively promote equity and student engagement in your large course.
+At the bottom of the page, you will find links to additional articles/readings on improving equity in large courses.

 How to use these Resources: